The Hindu, The Muslim and

 Jesus Takes the Believer's Punishment

 Jesus Christ not only gives the believer His righteousness, but he also takes the sins of the believer upon himself at the cross.
 The sins of the believer are imputed to Christ; this does not turn Christ into a sinner, but it does make him legally punishable for the sins of believers.
 These sins were legally paid for in his death on the cross.
-“For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”
-(2 Cor.
-5:21).
+“God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.”
+(2 Corinthians 5:21).

 The Objection to God's Method of Saving Sinners